Keeping Pet Turtles

 Turtles spend the majority of their time in the water so it is extremely important to conduct weekly water tests for ammonia, nitrite, nitrate, pH and hardness.
 A pH of 7.2-7.6 is ideal and a water hardness of 140-210ppm is recommended – this can usually be achieved by adding approximately 4g of aquarium salt per litre of water but water testing is still required.

-Ensure you do not over-feed your turtle as this can have a negative impact on its health.
-Variety in the diet is of utmost importance.
-Short-necked turtles are omnivorous and juveniles require more protein in their diet than adults.
+Short-necked turtles are omnivorous, and as juveniles they require more protein in their diet than adults.
 Long-necked turtles are carnivorous.
 The diet should include fresh whole foods such as shrimp, fish, mussels, insects (e.g. black soldier fly larvae, crickets, silkworms) in addition to pellets.
 Frozen “turtle dinners” can also be used providing they are used as part of a varied diet.
-Suitable aquarium plants such as elodea and thin vallisneria should always be on offer and any uneaten food should be removed to prevent waste build up.
+Suitable aquarium plants such as Elodea and Thin Vallisneria should always be on offer and any uneaten food should be removed to prevent waste build up.
 A calcium supplement is also recommended, especially if your turtle is not consuming whole prey.

 The following recommendations should be used as a guide only.
-The amount of food offered should be about the size of the turtles’ head at the following frequencies:
+The amount of food offered should be about the size of the turtles’ head.

 Large river stones or fine river sand approximately 5cm in depth can be used.
 Gravel should never be used as turtles can accidentally ingest it which can result in a trip to the vet.